FolkerKinzel/VCards/src/Examples/GettingStarted.md

 (Classes derived from `VCardProperty` hide the generic implementation of `VCardProperty.Value` in order to return derived classes instead of `System.Object`.)

+### Unions
+The vCard standard allows some properties of a vCard to encapsulate different data types.
+The model classes `ContactID`, `Relation`, `DateAndOrTime` and `RawData` therefore represent unions that can encapsulate different .NET data types.

+They all have `Switch` methods that behave like switch statements and `Convert` methods that behave like switch expressions.
+The difference is that the `Switch` and `Convert` methods are limited to the .NET data types that the class can encapsulate.

+The classes `ContactID`, `Relation` and `DateAndOrTime` support comparison for equality.

 ### Naming conventions
 Most properties of the `VCard` class are collections.
 It has to do with that many properties are allowed to have more than one instance per vCard (e.g. phone numbers, e-mail addresses).
 Such properties are named in Plural.